Photo by Mariah Miranda

 BIO

 Dany Green (b.
-1994, Ambler PA) is an abstract mixed-media artist living in Washington D.C.
+1994, Ambler PA) is an abstract mixed-media artist living in Brooklyn, NY.
 Her art practice aims to bridge the gap between the literal and the imagined.

 Green grew up in the outskirts of Philadelphia, living in the small town of Ambler, PA.
 In high school, she was introduced to artist Isaiah Zagar’s Magic Gardens while exploring Philly.
 The Magic Gardens are a courtyard and building covered in mirror, ceramic, and found objects.
 After visiting, Dany decided to attempt her own mosaic.
 In 2012, Green completed her first mosaic as a capstone project.
 The piece was made entirely with broken bottles and mirror on a plywood base.
 Green went on to develop her own process that pushes the boundaries of traditional mosaics.